-Figure 9 Histogram of number of clusters found based on number of sequences in each cluster each cluste wever, by using CD-HIT and UCLUST with a dissimilarity of 0.97, we found 8418 and 6000 clusters.
+Figure 9 Histogram of number of clusters found based on number of sequences in each cluster result is overestimate.
+By using DACIDR on the whole dataset and one more time on each region, a total number of 188 clusters are found, and they contain a reasonable number of sequences in each cluster, from 300 to 40000.
+However, by using CD-HIT and UCLUST with a dissimilarity of 0.97, we found 8418 and 6000 clusters.
 Among the clusters found, most of them only contain 1 or 2 sequences.
 As shown in the histogram, CD-HIT found 5475 clusters only have less than 10 sequences in them, and UCLUST found 3829 such clusters.
-And if we lower the dissimilarity threshold to 290 for both of the methods, some cluster contains over 10000(=) be found along with many clusters still have one or two sequences inside.
+And if we lower the dissimilarity threshold to 0.90 for both of the methods, some cluster contains over 100000 sequences will be found along with many clusters still have one or two sequences inside.
 Figure 5 is the visualization result we used to show how UCLUST works as different color for each cluster.
 The UCLUST results are messier and single clusters are broken into several components.
-The inaccuracy of both these two methods happens because of two reasons: On = the hard-cutoff dissimilaritythreshold where the optimized value is difficult to determine for a large input dataset: the other one is both of these methods use global alignment, which can result in unreliable answer for a dataset where sequences have very different lengths, which in our case, is the 16S rRNA dataset.
+The inaccuracy of both these two methods happens because of two reasons: one is the hard-cutoff dissimilarity threshold where the optimized value is difficult to determine for a large input dataset; the other one is both of these methods use global alignment, which can result in unreliable answer for a dataset where sequences have very different lengths, which in our case, is the 16S rRNA dataset.
 This experiment demonstrates that DACIDR can have a robust clustering result which is better than CD-HIT and UCLUST.
 DACIDR is computationally more complicated but we have shown how using interpolation and SSP-Tree, we get practical computation and memory requirements.